This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Current valuation indicators are arguably in the sell to hold spectrum depending on an investor's metric of choice.

-MSFT was recently trading at an alarming 19 times enterprise value to operating margin ((EV/EBIT)).
+MSFT was recently trading at an alarming 19 times enterprise value to operating margin (EV/EBIT).
 In general, 12 times or lower would reflect a reasonable stock price.
-EV/EBIT is a good indicator of whether a stock is over sold in the market, or over bought, as appears to be the present case for MSFT.
+EV/EBIT is a good indicator of whether a stock is oversold in the market, or overbought, as appears to be the present case for MSFT.

 Price to sales ratio was 5.81 times as of this writing.
 That far exceeds the 2.00 or lower that we interpret as a good value when measuring a stock's price relative to its revenue stream.
 In direct comparison, the technology sector had a P/S of 3.16 and the S&P 500 was 1.97.
 Apparently, on a sales basis, MSFT is more expensive than both its tech peers and the large cap universe.